 While fully autonomous vehicles may be available for purchase by individuals in the future, it seems more likely that they will be owned and operated in fleets in the near-term.
 This is due to the expense of the technology and the need for frequent updates, as well as the emerging trend toward mobility as a service.
 Ridehailing models such as Uber and Lyft provide a glimpse of what transportation via AVs might look like if operated in fleets.

 - Safety is a critical concern in the current transportation landscape, and the hope is that AVs may be able to improve safety statistics.
 For example, in the United States, distracted driving is currently a major factor in car crashes.
 Replacing human drivers with precision-controlled computer systems to operate vehicles could effectively eliminate distracted driving.
-In addition, other types of crashes might also be avoided since the computer systems controlling AVs may eventually be able to detect and react to other vehicles and objects with more consistency and accuracy than human drivers.
+However, one study determined that AVs may only eliminate one-third of human-caused crashes.

 - Technological advancements are making AVs increasingly feasible.
 Auto manufacturers are working hard to develop self-driving technology, and other technology companies are working to create technology-enabled infrastructure.
 On the user side, smartphone-based platforms that allow users to hail rides, purchase transit tickets, and unlock mobility devices like e-scooters have facilitated a shift towards viewing transportation as a service that can be accessed on demand.